SagarMomin/Ocaml-On-Pixelbook/README.md

 # Ocaml-On-Pixelbook
 Run OCaml on a pixel book.
-This probabl works on Vanilla Ubuntu as well
+This probably works on Vanilla Ubuntu as well

 # Pre Install Chromebook Stuff
 Install termux and configure